CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 #### Run with WebGL validation

 The link to **Run with WebGL validation** passes a query parameter to the tests to enable extra low-level WebGL validation such as calling `gl.getError()` after each WebGL call.
-We use this when doing the monthly Cesium release and when making changes to Cesium's renderer.
+We use this when doing the monthly CesiumJS release and when making changes to CesiumJS's renderer.

 #### Run with WebGL stub

-The **Run with WebGL stub** link passes a query parameter to the tests to use Cesium's WebGL stub.
+The **Run with WebGL stub** link passes a query parameter to the tests to use CesiumJS's WebGL stub.
 This makes all WebGL calls a noop and ignores test expectations that rely on reading back from WebGL.
 This allows running the tests on CI where a reasonable WebGL implementation is not available and still getting full code coverage albeit not all verification.

 ### Select a Test to Run